-Janitorial bonds: What are they
+Janitorial bonds: What are they and do you need one?

 A janitorial bond is a contract between you, the bond provider, and your client that guarantees you’ll reimburse your client for alleged or actual property employee theft.